SignPath/website/docs/_jobs/junior-it-security-engineer.md

 ## Your responsibilities

-* Security audits of new/existing application features and new/existing infrastructure components
+* Code reviews of new application features and code changes
+* Audits of infrastructure components and changes
-* Research and implementation of application and (cloud) infrastructure related security measures
+* Research and implementation of security measures (application infrastructure)
-* Maintenance and improvement of our Secure Software Development Lifecycle (SSDLC)
+* Secure Software Development Lifecycle (SSDLC) maintenance and improvement
-* Management of vulnerabilities and patching in the application and in our infrastructure
+* Vulnerability management

 ## Your profile

-* Ongoing education or a degree in IT security or a related field
+Academic and work experience:
+* Security technologies and principles
+* Programming (full stack, high-level languages like C# or Java)
+* Secure coding (e.g. OWASP Top 10)

+Other skills:
-* Good written and spoken English (B2 or higher), German desirable
+* Good written and spoken English (B2 or higher)
-* Knowledge of security technologies and principles
-* Experience in at least one higher level programming language (e.g. Java, .NET, python)
 * Independent and structured work style

+Optional skills:
+* Code reviews (active or passive experience)
+* SSDLCs and AppSec tools
-* Experience with SSDLCs, in cloud environments, or in Kubernetes security is advantageous
+* Cloud, Kubernetes security
+* German (spoken B2 or higher)

 ## We offer